Divide-By-0/blog/content/posts/conviction_convos.md

 I was asking this mentor how to deal with accelerating my projects, and feeling like I hadn't done many concrete things the past few months even though I'd made progress on a bunch of projects, and so on.

-## Productivity and Output
+#### Productivity and Output

 - More people isn't more output
 - The "barrel" strategy where you task people to tasks in parallel is really hard: everything takes so much longer
   - The nasty thing with parallel is that it hides that people may not be that great ‒ taking 3 days off is ok since no one depends on their work

-## Competence and Goals

 - First thing shipped first shows competence
 - Don't monetize, create soft power: you start attracting the best players

-## Focus and Commitment
+#### Focus and Commitment

 - You need to be hungrier, stop maximizing optionality
   - Remaining in this zone, where you even are doing 2 projects, is not like 100% going into 50%, it's like 1000% is splitting into 50-50
 - You can beat anyone with focus: this is the superpower
-  - No one's committed ‒ everyone else doing random shiny crap: mutual X could be brilliant but he can't choose what to do
+  - No one's committed ‒ everyone else doing random shiny crap: i.e. mutual X could be brilliant but he can't choose what to do
   - Spend time grappling with like, what single thing do I really want right now
 - Don't care about competition: everyone is incompetent and distracted
 - What are you willing to sacrifice to get that 1000%?
 You need to stop living in group houses all the time, care about other things and put your time into those.